sloboy/openemr-docker/README.md

 OpenEMR administration and deployment tooling

-Trying to get this on my own container
+Trying to get this on my own container2